Loading

 Under Australia’s aviation security legislation, you are unable to choose how you are screened at Australian airports.

-Screening is compulsory
+Security screening is compulsory

-• passengers including children and infants
+• all passengers including children and infants

-• assistance animals and pets
+• all assistance animals and pets

-• aircrew
+• all aircrew

-• airport workers.
+• all airport workers.

-Your rights at the screening point
+Your rights at the security screening point

 You have the right to refuse any screening process.
 If you refuse you will not be allowed to go to the gate or board your flight.

 If you feel you have experienced an inappropriate screening process, ask to speak with a supervisor at the screening point.
-You can also lodge a complaint with the airport – ask a supervisor or check the airport’s website.
+You can also lodge a complaint with the airport, ask a supervisor or check the airport’s website.

 Before you arrive at the airport

-Prepare yourself for screening by knowing:
+Prepare for screening by:

-At the screening point
+At the security screening point

 1. Place all personal items in your carry-on baggage, including wallets or purses.

-3. Place your carry-on baggage and all loose items in the tray provided on the X-ray conveyor belt for screening.
+4. Place your carry-on baggage and all loose items in the tray provided on the X-ray conveyor belt for screening.

 You may need to remove items from your carry-on baggage such as laptops, iPads, aerosols or liquids.
 If so, place them in the tray for separate screening through the X-ray.
+The requirements will differ at each airport depending on the type of equipment used.
+If you are travelling with camera film that is not suitable for X-ray screening, please advise the screening officer.

 Before screening